DRACULA-HACK/master-tolls-inf-2.0/README.md

 In this tool Kali Nethunter is ther for android.

-And 20 tools are there in derct
+And 20 tools are there fore derct install the tools
 # By MASTER-HACK